CDL-Quantum/CohortProject_2020/Project_3_Franck_Condon_Factors/Business_Application.md

 ![CDL 2020 Cohort Project](../figures/CDL_logo.jpg)

+**TODO** let's give a name to the Business Application, note to remove the text about each " ... each weekly project ..." and at the end about the "Example: By travelling to all destinations ..." we will have to add refernces to Liv-ex and the other sources for statistical data...

 # Quantum Cohort Project Business Application

 For each weekly project, your team is asked to complete the below business application exercise.